 Completed Use of Market Analysis

-Once a market analysis project is complete, a user can export the file for use outside of MBO.
+Once a market analysis project is complete, a user can export the file for use outside of Map Business Online.
 The export button is the far-right button on the Data Window tool bar.
-Thus, MBO generates Market Analysis reports which are exported as a CSV file.
+Thus, Map Business Online generates Market Analysis reports which are exported as a CSV file.

 Market Analysis users can also save and export map views as PDF, PNG or JPEG files.
 These are great for Power Point presentations or overhead projector meetings.
-If you feel comfortable with MBO, use the tool itself to present your market analysis results.
+If you feel comfortable with Map Business Online, use the tool itself to present your market analysis results.

-Retailers will make use of MBO market analysis, but the tool is used by database analysts, sales managers and analysts, and of course market analysts.
+Retailers will make use of Map Business Online market analysis, but the tool is used by database analysts, sales managers and analysts, and of course market analysts.

 NEW!
 Refer a business associate to Map Business Online in exchange for a $20 Amazon Gift Card!